 The amount of trajectory data in a database keeps increasing along with the continuous use of the database.
 As a result, a larger number of database indexes are created and data queries slow down.
 In this case, you can use partitioned tables to decrease the data size of a single table.

-For more information about table partitioning, visit Table partitioning in the PostgreSQL documentation.
+For partitioning syntax and strategies, see Table partitioning in the PostgreSQL documentation.

-A large number of string-type attribute fields in trajectory data lead to a waste of the storage space and performance deterioration.
+A large number of string-type attribute fields in trajectory data wastes storage and degrades performance.

-LZ4 is an advanced compression algorithm, with a higher compression ratio and execution speed.
-To enable and disable the LZ4 compression algorithm, execute the following statements:
+LZ4 is an advanced compression algorithm with a higher compression ratio and execution speed.
+Enabling it reduces storage usage.

 -- Enable LZ4 compression.